 I don’t know about you, but I’m nearly joining the “units of time” club to keep track of my daily tasks.
 Exactly how Nick Hornby’s characters in his novel About a Boy do.
 The only difference between Will Freeman and me is the fact that I actually have a job.

 And I wish I had some extra “units of time” in which I could fit everything that I’d like to do, see and/or buy.

 We tend to believe the Internet was created not just for procrastination, but also to help us to simplify our lives.
-You can browse it for few minutes and have bills paid or holidays booked.
+You can browse it for a few minutes and have bills paid or holidays booked.
 Simple as that!

 It’s also known that e-commerce and mobile shopping services really have made life easier.
-Usability, a variety of different products and affordable prices; all those facts are real key points of online shopping success.
-Together with no more long queues; no traffic on a way back home; or madness of seasonal sales too.
+Usability, a variety of different products, and affordable prices; all those facts are real key points of online shopping success.
+Together with no more long queues; no traffic on a way back home; or the madness of seasonal sales too.
 We save time.
 Fact!

 According to the statistics published in a factsheet by Bpost International in 2014: